 Your main focus should be on trying to prevent migraines with natural supplements, prescription medicines, lifestyle changes, etc. Trying to stop a migraine that has already started can be very difficult.
 There is a home remedy that works, at least sometimes.

 When you have a migraine put an ice pack on your neck.
 Also put your hands and/or feet in very warm water.
 Don't hurt yourself, but make the water as warm as you can comfortably stand.
 This probably won't abort a full-blown migraine, but it might provide some level of relief.

-Unlike the salt cure, and so many other home "cures," there is a sound explanation for why this works.
+There is a sound explanation for why this works.
 When you have a migraine headache, the blood vessels in your head and neck dilate.
 This is one of the main causes of the excruciating pain.
 The ice pack on the neck can cause the blood vessels to constrict back down to normal and the warm water has the opposite effect on your hands and feet drawing blood to them and away from your neck.